gustavopompeu/NFLPassCompletion/README.md

 # NFLPassCompletion

-Note: Each of the 6 files can be reproduced independently.
+Note: Each of the 6 .R files can be reproduced independently.

 The raw original data to use in File 1 can be accessed for download at https://www.kaggle.com/c/nfl-big-data-bowl-2021/data (Last access: Feb 5, 2022).